Did you know that the roots of soccer trace back to China more than 2200 years ago?

 - High air retention

 - Ideal for practice/ training

 - Available in sizes 3, 4 and 5

 - Not durable if used on concrete or beach setting

 This particular indoor ball has all the qualities that make it ideal for an indoor soccer ball.
 The exterior uses a soft felt material.
 The panels of this size 5 indoor ball are hand stitched which makes it more durable than machine stitched panels.
 Its bounce is not too high which sits well with the requirements of an indoor soccer ball.
 It is not too bouncy or light but it flies rather well when kicked.
 This gives the player ample control during a session.
 It has a comfortable texture that’s pleasant to hold, for a goalkeeper and comfortable for footwork especially if the player is barefooted.
 Has a bright color that makes it visible during a game.
 Players can easily keep track of it, especially in an indoor setting.

 - Maximum control

 - This ball might be too bouncy for indoor play

 This soccer ball is specifically designed for indoor play.
-It features a foam backed casing that makes it just right for the indoor play.
-This fabric also facilitates skills developments for young players.
+It features a foam-backed casing that makes it just right for indoor play.
+This fabric also facilitates skills development for young players.
 It is the perfect ball for training and recreational play.
 This is a safe indoor soccer ball for young kids as the outer fabric provides a soft padding upon impact.
-Instead of air, this ball is foam filled which makes it a durable choice.
+Instead of air, this ball is foam-filled which makes it a durable choice.
 This also means that the ball requires less maintenance since no air re-fill is required.
 The foam interior makes this ball safe, especially for its intended target users.
 The impact is cushioned hence young players can use it to practice for dribbles and head-batts.
 The fact that there are no chances of injury with this ball adds to its appeal.